oracle-livelabs/database/kubernetes-for-oracledbas/deploy-oraoperator/deploy-oraoperator.md

 # Deploy the Oracle Operator for Kubernetes (OraOperator)

-"If everything seems under control, you're not moving fast enough."
-\​- Mario Andretti.

 ## Introduction

 This lab will walk you through deploying the Oracle Operator for Kubernetes (OraOperator).
 In Kubernetes (K8s), an **Operator** is a software component that extends the behaviour of K8s clusters without modifying the Kubernetes code itself.

-K8s Operators are designed to mimic the role of a human data centre operator:
+> K8s Operators are designed to mimic the role of a human data centre operator

 The human operator gains their system knowledge from the Subject Matter Experts (SMEs) through documented Standard Operation Procedures (SOPs).
 Over time, the human operator also gains the experience of how the systems should behave and how to respond when problems occur, enhancing the maturity of the SOPs.
 They may even take responsibility for some of the SMEs tasks such as: deploying software, performing generic configurations, and lifecycle management.